OfficeDev/Microsoft-Teams-Samples/samples/bot-tab-conversations/csharp/README.md

 This repository uses VSCode [Code Tours](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour#:~:text=A%20%22code%20tour%22%20is%20simply%20a%20series%20of,CONTRIBUTING.md%20file%20and%2For%20rely%20on%20help%20from%20others.) to explain _how_ the code works.

 The tour files can be found in the `.tours` directory.

+* Project Structure
+    * The sample contains 3 projects
+        * `Web` - Exposes REST APIs for documents and signing scenarios supported in this POC.
+            * `Web\ClientApp` contains the Front End code to support document sharing in a meeting via share to stage.
+        * `Domain` - Contains the business logic to support the REST APIs.
+        * `Infrastructure` - Fulfils `Domain`'s dependencies like data repositories, graph support needed.

 ## Deployment
 ### Locally in Visual Studio